 Todaiji Temple is a Buddhist temple complex that was one of the powerful Seven Great Temples.
 It was opened in 752 and it houses the world's largest bronze statue of the Buddha Vairocana (Daibutsu) in the Great Buddha Hall (Daibutsuden).

-The structure burned down several times and the current Great Hall dates from 1709.
-It is about 30% smaller than the original.
 Like the building, the Great Buddha statue had to be recast several times e.g. due to earthquake damage.
-In 855, the head fell to the ground and replaced with a new head; the current hands were cast in the Momoyama Period (1568–1615) and the head in the Edo period (1615–1867).
+In 855, the head fell to the ground and was replaced with a new head; the current hands were cast in the Momoyama Period (1568–1615) and the head in the Edo period (1615–1867).

-The Buddha statue weighs approx. 500 tons.
+The Buddha statue weighs approx. 1.1 mio lbs (500 tons).

 Here are some more measurements: